githubtraining/community-starter-kit/responses/04-helping-contributors.md

 ## Understanding contributors

-the on-ramp for a contributor typically involves bugs --> feature recommendations --> PRs this may vary for more experienced contributors
+XXXXXXXXXX the on-ramp for a contributor typically involves bugs --> feature recommendations --> PRs this may vary for more experienced contributors XXXXXXXXXX

 ## Step 4: Adding issue templates